 Regulations, safety & supply

-Our functioning regulatory system is also a key factor in Europe’s competitiveness in the global race to attract life-science investment to the region, particularly in the context of intense competition from other global economies, notably the US and China.
+Our well-functioning regulatory system also plays a significant role in enhancing Europe's competitiveness in the global race of attracting investments in the life sciences sector.
+This is especially important given the fierce competition we face from other global economies, particularly the United States and China.

 Number of new chemical or biological entities